codecowboydotio/codecowboy/content/ai/using-ff-in-skills.md

 | `flag_show_date` | Date display | Print `Date: <date>` line | Omit date line |
 ```

 The best part about this, is that additional flags can be added to the table to scale the skill and alter even the skill behaviour.
+This can all be done in runtime without needing to redeploy or redistribute the skill to end users.

-## The script
+## The flag script
 The script in this case is a helper script that interfaces with my flag management system.
 In this case, I'm using LaunchDarkly.
 The script just uses a pull method to get the flags.
 While this isn't the most efficient means, it's a simple proof of concept.
 The objective here is to get all of the flags that are configured and defined.

 The script is here: [https://github.com/codecowboydotio/ld-skill/blob/main/.claude/skills/ld-skill/scripts/list_flags.py](https://github.com/codecowboydotio/ld-skill/blob/main/.claude/skills/ld-skill/scripts/list_flags.py)

+## What does it look like?

 ## Extending beyond a simple use case
+Extending beyond simple use cases into delivering more complex skills or more complex combinations of features based on environment variables becomes even more interesting.

 # Summary